Modularity-22/Modularity-22/README.md

 # 👋 Hi, I’m Mridul

-- 🌱 I’m currently learning Java,Python,C and C++
+- 🌱 I’m currently using Python, Java, R, Tableau, Power BI, C++ and C   (Most Used-->Least Used)
-- 🏫 I am currently pursuing B.tech(2st Year) form The NorthCap University
+- 🏫 Sophomore in The NorthCap University.
 - 💞️ If you have any problem or oppurtunity, you are most welcome to send me a email on the following email id
 - 📫 gupta22mridul@outlook.com